oxequa/flutter_cache_image/README.md

 A flutter library to cache network images.
 This package support the download of images from a standard *network url* and from a *firebase gs* storage url.

-This package only depend on flutter firebase storage, there are no others external dependencies.
+This package depends only on the flutter firebase storage library; there are no others external dependencies.

 Images are stored in the app temporary directory.